feac80/google-search-api/README.md

 This application has been developed with Vanilla Javascript.

 Disclaimer:
 This application is not responsive.
-However it has been

 ---